The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 Connect the layout files and abstracts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-LEF files are abstract representations of hard macro blocks, such as OpenRAM macros.
+LEF files are abstract representations of hard macroblocks, such as OpenRAM macros.
 This files contains lightweight abstract representation of the cell.
 LEF contains only metal layers and layers that can connect between cells (met1, via2, nwell, pwell, etc).